Get started

 resource "platform-orchestrator_runner_rule" "get_started" {

-runner_id = platform-orchestrator_kubernetes_agent_runner.get_started.id
+runner_id = module.kubernetes_agent_runner.runner_id

 project_id = platform-orchestrator_project.get_started.id